okuharaRR/RTEP5/README.md

 ## Demonstration

 _Covid-19 has caused a significant distruption for our project and a complete demonstartor cannot be built to date.
-More information about the impact of the outbreak can be found [here]() INSERT LINK!_
+More information about the impact of the outbreak can be found [here](https://github.com/okuharaRR/RTEP5/wiki/Impact-of-Covid-19)._

+A video demonstration can be found [here](https://youtu.be/PhV0StMdRJc).

 ## Team Structure